MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 - Each table row can have several cells.
 To move within a row, use the left and right arrow keys.
 - To move to the next row, use the up and down arrow keys.
 Focus will move the same cell type in the next row.
 - If a cell contains a single control, the focus will move to the control.
 Simply activate the control to interact with it.
 Example: “Remove” control to remove the item of that row.
-- If a cell contains content and/or several controls, the focus is set to the cell border.
-To interact with the elements inside this cell select the Enter or F2 key to move focus into the cell.
-In this mode, you can interact with each element in this cell including activating controls by using the arrow keys to move focus.
-To leave a cell, select the Escape or F2 key to move the focus back onto the cell border.

 ### Heighten color contrast of some text and images